-Section C -- Adjustments to Income from federal Schedule 1.
-The third section is based on adjustments reported on federal Schedule 1, lines 10 through 22.
-All lines in this section are translated directly from federal Schedule 1.
+Section C -- Adjustments to Income from federal Schedule 1 (Form 1040).
+The third section is based on adjustments reported on federal Schedule 1, lines 11 through 26.
+All lines in column A of this section are translated directly from federal Schedule 1.

-- 10 Educator expenses.
-California does not allow a deduction for educator expenses, so any amount translated to this line from the federal Schedule 1 appears in both column A and column B on the printed Schedule A, and reflected as a subtraction for line 22. - 11 Certain business expenses of reservists, performing artists, and feebasis government officials.
+- 11 Educator expenses.
+California does not allow a deduction for educator expenses, so any amount translated to this line from the federal Schedule 1 appears in both column A and column B on the printed Schedule A, and reflected as a subtraction from adjustments. - 12 Certain business expenses of reservists, performing artists, and feebasis government officials.
 You will generally have an adjustment to the federal amount because of differences between federal and California law for depreciation.